#sacred

 15mil Dollar Dinner

+Heini Mika is a Finnish artist who works and resides in New York City.
 Heini has a BA degree in Fine Arts from the University of Worcester (UK) and a Fine Art and Visual Communications degree from the Pekka Halonen Academy of Art (Finland).
-She has exhibited her paintings around the world, most notably in The United Kingdom, United Arab Emirates, Indonesia, and New York.
-Her paintings have been published in All She Makes magazine and some of her works are held by private collectors.
+She has exhibited her paintings worldwide, most notably in The United Kingdom, United Arab Emirates, Indonesia, and New York.
+Her paintings have been published in a variety of magazines including the British Vogue and some of her artworks are held by private collectors.

 For the longest time, women have always been the subject of great art, but rarely were we allowed to create great art.
 Being a female artist in the 21st Century, I look to my female heroes for guidance and inspiration.
 From Marie Antoinette to Miley Cyrus I paint my subjects the way I see them, inspiring, beautiful, and most importantly, complex.
 There is so much more to these women than meets the eye, yet all of them were or are dismissed at face value.